-- (T1) In-memory indices with FAISS as the baseline.
+- Track 1: In-memory indices with FAISS as the baseline.

-- (T2) Out-of-core indices with DiskANN as the baseline.
+- Track 2: Out-of-core indices with DiskANN as the baseline.

-In addition to the limited DRAM in T1, the machine will also host a ~1TB SSD for search.
+In addition to the limited DRAM in T1, index can use an SSD for search.

 Participants are expected to release their code for index building and search which the organizers will run on separate machines.

-Participants provide a configuration for their index build code that would complete in 4 days on an Azure
+Participants provide a configuration for their index build code that would complete in 4 days for each dataset

 The protocol for evaluation is as follows: